 Once you’ve decided hormone replacement therapy is the best way to treat the symptoms of menopause or other hormone imbalances, it can be difficult to know which type of therapy is right for you.
-There are a wide range of hormone replacement products available, including pills, pellet therapy, skin patches, vaginal products and topical applications.
-Additionally you’ll have to determine whether you want to use bioidentical hormones or synthetic hormones.
+There is a wide range of hormone replacement products available, including pills, pellet therapy, skin patches, vaginal products, and topical applications.
+Additionally, you’ll have to determine whether you want to use bioidentical hormones or synthetic hormones.
 As you consider your options, here is more information on each of the hormone replacement methods available to you.

 Skin patches are usually worn on the lower stomach and gradually release hormones into the body.
 They are changed once or twice a week.
 Patches can be advantageous over pills because it doesn’t require taking medication every day.
 It also poses a lower risk of blood clots than oral estrogen does but carries similar other side effects.

 Low-Dose Vaginal Products

 Vaginal hormone replacement treatments include suppositories, creams, and rings inserted into the vaginal.
 These types of treatments are ideal for women dealing with vaginal menopause symptoms, such as dryness, burning, itching or painful intercourse.
 The dosing depends on the type of treatment used, with rings usually requiring replacement every few months and creams or tablets requiring daily or weekly dosage.
 These products typically help relieve vaginal menopause symptoms without exposing the entire body to hormones, but they aren’t recommended for dealing with non-vaginal menopause symptoms like hot flashes or night sweats.